 We are fortunate to receive many volunteer enquiries and applications at the HCP.
 Current volunteer opportunities vary depending the needs of the organization.
 If we do not have a suitable position when you apply, one may become available in the future.
 Anyone can apply regardless of experience and skills.

 However, there are a few common skills that a preferred regardless of the position applied for.
 The Gardens has few staff and so applicants who are able to take direction, give direction and work independently are ideal.
 We have a need for volunteers who are interested in long term commitment with the possibility of growing into a leadership role.
+Garden volunteers need to be able to bend, kneel and walk with relative ease.
 We are a community, so volunteers who work well with others are essential.